-In the Buckeston Academy High School, the wealthy, arrogant, narcissist and bigot Kyle Kingson is a student that does not respect his classmates.
-When Kyle is elected representative of the students, he plays a prank with the outcast Kendra that has the fame of being a witch.
-He invites her to a party and humiliates her in front of their classmates.
+At the Buckeston Academy High School, the wealthy, arrogant, narcissistic, and bigoted Kyle Kingson is a student who does not respect his classmates.
+When Kyle is elected representative of the students, he plays a prank on the outcast Kendra, who has a reputation as a witch: he invites her to a party and humiliates her in front of their classmates.
 However, Kendra curses him with a spell that makes Kyle as ugly as his soul.
-Further, she tells that if he does not find anyone who loves him within a year, he will be doomed to that appearance forever.
-When Kyle's father Rob Kingson sees him, he takes Kyle to specialists but the doctors do not know what to do.
-So Rob hides Kyle in an apartment with a maid and a blind tutor.
+Further, she tells him that if he does not find anyone who loves him within a year, he will be doomed to that appearance forever.
+When Kyle's father, Rob Kingson, sees him, he takes Kyle to specialists but the doctors do not know what to do, so Rob hides Kyle in an apartment with a maid and a blind tutor.
 When Kyle sees his mate Lindy on the streets, he saves her from a dangerous drug dealer and he brings her to his apartment to protect her.
-Now his only hope is that Lindy falls in love with him.
+Now his only hope is that Lindy will fall in love with him.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Alex Pettyfer shaved his head completely for his role and underwent 5 hours of prosthetics makeup each work day.
 Pettyfer remained in character (and makeup) off-set during the shoot as an experimental exercise to see how "outsiders" would react when, for instance , he would purchase miscellaneous items in regular stores in the Montréal neighborhoods.
 See more »

 When Will is throwing darts, the darts change position between the clip where he's thrown them to when he goes to collect them.
 See more »